StoneT2000/Battlecode2021/README.md

 - Building network of muckrakers helps kill slanderers, buff our politicians, and relay messages across network.
 - cheap 1 cost muckrakers to protect important units (surround it so if opposing politican empowers, most of the influence is diluted away)

+Priority Strats:

+- use scouts to figure out how much opponents bid each round
+-

 ## Important questions to answer ASAP

 Q: How many dudes can a center build per round?
 Is it limited by space around the center...